Skip to content

 Nemesis File Details Monaco

-If you scroll to the bottom of the page past "File Content" you cans see some basic details about the file enrichment workflow, including any successful and failed enrichments.
+If you scroll to the bottom of the page past "File Content" you can see some basic details about the file enrichment workflow, including any successful and failed enrichments.
 Mousing over any failed enrichment module nodes will reveal a basic error message.

 Nemesis File Details Enrichments